celery/celery/docs/userguide/tasks.rst

 But there's a limit, sending messages takes processing power and bandwidth.
-If your tasks are so short the overhead of passing them around is worse than just executing them inline, you should reconsider your strategy.
+If your tasks are so short the overhead of passing them around is worse than just executing them in-line, you should reconsider your strategy.
 There is no universal answer here.

 Data locality